luazhizhan/learn-elm/curriculum/trainer.md

 - Known as objects in Javascript
 - Immutable
 - Field type cannot be changed
-Do User exercise until `findByName`
+Do User exercise `create` & `updateEmail`
-Inform student to write their own test cases and function signatures
+Inform student in `create` that a record type is actually a function Inform student to write their own test cases and function signatures

 # Types